Sealing Roads Against Unseasonal Weather

 BituChem Ltd |

 Summer has been on hold this month with June 2019 being far from “flaming”.
-The deluge of persistent rain across the UK over the past couple of weeks has highlighted the importance of sealing roads to guard them against damage from intensive bouts of weather.
+The deluge of persistent rain across the UK over the past couple of weeks has highlighted the importance of polymer modified sealing for roads to guard them against damage from intensive bouts of weather.
 In marked contrast to 2018’s heatwave, where record high temperatures started to melt asphalt in some areas, this year has seen the waterproof capabilities of road surfacing put to the test.
 With increased surface run off and localised flooding putting highway preservation at the top of the list for those responsible for our road networks.

 Sealing Roads to Protect and Preserve